To read more about heart disease and cholesterol, check out this eBook on the Diet–Heart Myth.

 Cardiovascular disease is one of the most misdiagnosed and mistreated conditions in medicine.
-In the first article in this series, I explained the evidence suggesting that eating cholesterol and saturated fat does not increase the risk of heart disease.
+In the first article in this series, I explained the evidence suggesting that eating cholesterol and saturated fat does not hurt your heart health or increase the risk of heart disease.
 In the second article, I explained it’s not the amount of cholesterol in your blood that drives heart disease risk, but the number of LDL particles.
 In the third article, I discussed the five primary causes of elevated LDL particle number.

 In this article, I will debunk the myth that statin drugs save lives in healthy people without heart disease, and discuss some of the little known side effects and risks associated with these drugs.

-There’s little doubt that statins are effective in reducing heart attacks and deaths from heart disease in people who already have heart disease.
-Several large controlled trials including 4S, CARE, LIPID, HPS, TNT, MIRACL, PROV-IT and A to Z have shown relative risk reductions between 7% on the low end in MIRACL and 32% on the high end in 4S, with an average risk reduction of about 20%.
+Several large controlled trials including 4S, CARE, LIPID, HPS, TNT, MIRACL, PROV-IT, and A to Z have shown relative risk reductions between 7 percent on the low end in MIRACL and 32 percent on the high end in 4S, with an average risk reduction of about 20 percent.

 However, absolute risk reductions are much more modest.
-They range from 0.8% in MIRACL on the low end to 9% in 4S on the high end, with an average of 3%.
+They range from 0.8 percent in MIRACL on the low end to 9 percent in 4S on the high end, with an average of 3 percent.

-- 1.2% (1 in 83) had their lifespan extended (were saved from a fatal heart attack)
+- 1.2 percent (1 in 83) had their lifespan extended (were saved from a fatal heart attack)

 Moreover, these results do not apply to all populations across the board.
 Most studies have shown that while statins do reduce cardiovascular disease (CVD) events and deaths from CVD in women, they do not reduce the risk of death from all causes (“total mortality”).
 (2)